 For Robotics Club, training is scaled up across the years.
 Training is conducted not only as theory lessons but combines a practical element to it.
 At the lower secondary levels, students will be assigned to competition teams with senior members of the robotics club.
-These seniors will then mentor their team members in the art and science of building and programming the robots on top of existing training programs.
-Competitions that the robotics club takes part in are First Lego League, National Robotics Challenge as well as Singapore Amazing Flying Machine Challenge.
-In recent years, DHS robotics club has done well in SAFMC, garnering top awards consistently.
-This reflects the achievements of our six-year STEAM Academy.
+These seniors will then mentor their team members in the art and science of building and programming robots on top of existing training programmes run by vendors.
+Competitions that the robotics club takes part in are the National Robotics Challenge as well as Singapore Amazing Flying Machine Challenge.

-25. Will Dunman High be able to ensure my child reaches his/her full potential if he/she are accepted for DSA (STEAM)?
+24. Will Dunman High be able to ensure my child reaches his/her full potential if he/she are accepted for DSA (STEAM)?

-With a six-year integrated programme offered, future Dunmanians will be able to ride on the spiral progression of our STEAM Academy.
+While no programme can ensure that the fullest potential of your child can be achieved (as it depends on sustained interest, readiness and aptitude at higher levels of learning), with a six-year integrated programme offered, DSA (STEAM) students will be able to ride on the spiral progression of our STEAM Collective.
 We start the build-up of foundational skills in the lower secondary years and progress towards self-directed learning in the areas of their passion and excellence for STEAM.
-Future Dunmanians will have the opportunity to participate in the existing Mathematics and Science Olympiads, and we provide enrichment lessons for the Olympiads to provide Dunmanians with exposure in complex problem-solving in STEAM.
-There are also a wide selection of STEAM programmes and competitions to choose from, catering to different interests and aptitudes.
+Students accepted through DSA (STEAM) will have the opportunity to participate in Mathematics/Science/Informatics Olympiads, read interdisciplinary modules and take part in either Science or Mathematics research programmes.